 ► Applicants for a NEW chauffeur license must check-in at the reception desk before 11:30 a.m.

-► Existing chauffeur licensees must check-in at the reception desk before 2 p.m.
+► Chauffeur licensee Walk-Ins (without scheduled appointments) must check-in at the reception desk before 2:00 p.m.

-► Public Vehicle / Medallion licensees must check-in at the reception desk before 3 p.m.
+► Public Vehicle / Medallion licensee Walk-Ins (without scheduled appointments) must check-in at the reception desk before 3:00 p.m.

 ► For public safety and security, if building capacity has reached the maximum allowable, the front door may be locked to prevent more people from entering the building.